BLUE HORIZON, BOOK 4

 “Sure, but don’t be gone long.
 This is our day together.”
 Her mate licked her on the end of the nose and then walked away through the crowd towards the new arrival.
 She turned almost directly into the chest of one of her taller guests, a young Siberian tiger.
 There were so many of feline species here.
 The Carltons, the Bengoros, Carson Vetter of DWT, and others.

 The handsome feline smiled fondly at her, nodding at her question.
 Sam hugged him enthusiastically, her tail wagging furiously.
-She couldn’t believe how tall he had gotten since she saw Pan last.
-The Arkane males were rather large, especially since they were of the largest subspecies of tiger in the known universe.
+She couldn’t believe how tall Pan had gotten since she’d last seen him.
+The Arkane males were rather large, especially since they were of the largest subspecies of tiger in the known galaxy.
 He was almost as tall as Tristan himself.

 “How are Marlin and little Giah?
 Heavens, how is your grandfather, is he still with us?
 And most importantly, how in the world did you know?
 About the wedding, I mean?”
 Sam asked, taken aback at the sight of the big tiger.